VolkerSiep/SigmaMu/doc/source/getting_started.rst

 Normal project structure
 ------------------------
-Above example is cute but no usecase for using ``SiMu``.
+Above example is cute but no use-case for using ``SigmaMu``.
 Admittingly, the area of a square can instead be calculated in one line of code.
 A real project starts with the setup of **thermodynamic models** to calculate physical properties of the materials that are part of the model.
-In ``SiMu``, a thermodynamic model is represented by a :class:`ThermoFrame <thermo.frame.ThermoFrame>` object and consists of :class:`ThermoContribution <thermo.frame.contribution.ThermoContribution>` object, the latter of which can be combined and extended with high flexibility.
+In ``SigmaMu``, a thermodynamic model is represented by a :class:`ThermoFrame <thermo.frame.ThermoFrame>` object and consists of :class:`ThermoContribution <thermo.frame.contribution.ThermoContribution>` object, the latter of which can be combined and extended with high flexibility.
 Examples for such contributions are ideal gas heat capacity, mixing rules, and Poynting corrections in Gibbs excess models.

 Once the thermodynamic model structures are defined, data sources are organized to provide the **thermodynamic parameters**, such as standard state parameters or critical constants.
 Naturally, the set of required parameters depend on the model structure and the set of chemical species.

 Now the thermodynamic models are in place, and we can define **materials**.
-Material definitions, on top of the thermodynamic model singeltons, define the utilised set of chemical species and a representative initial state.
+Material definitions, on top of the thermodynamic model singletons, define the utilised set of chemical species and a representative initial state.
 Material definitions are then used within the :class:`Model <model.base.Model>` class to define instances, defining flows of materials or stagnant states, such as phase interface conditions.

 Below diagram shows the object relationships in an overview.